- This event has passed.

 - Ways teachers can integrate news and media literacy into their curriculum

 - Rubrics you can use to assess students’ understanding of news literacy

-Kelly also will debut the new News and Media Literacy Toolkit by Common Sense Education, with resources for educators to help build students’ skills to be critical media consumers and creators.
-She will field questions from attendees during this live, interactive session.
+Kelly also debuts the new News and Media Literacy Toolkit by Common Sense Education, with resources for educators to help build students’ skills to be critical media consumers and creators.
 This webinar is designed for middle and high school teachers, librarians, and tech coordinators.